lixj1103/database/Polardb-m-partition-list_default_hash.md

 insert into cust_orders values ( 'cust_new',  '20221228', 232342, 'context' );
 ```

-The new partition type List Default Hash is a new feature of innovation on PolarDB which can solve this kind of problem perfectly.
+And, sometimes the list values cannot be all enumerated, so the partitions cannot be defined.

 ---
 ### The solution with List Default Hash

+The new partition type List Default Hash is a new feature of innovation on PolarDB which can solve this kind of problem perfectly.
 ![](https://ata2-img.oss-cn-zhangjiakou.aliyuncs.com/neweditor/5031bbe3-fefc-4ecf-a86b-ad509f0bb2fd.png)

+For List Default Hash partition type, the front partitions are the normal LIST partitions.
+Data not in the LIST partition is placed in the DEFAULT partition.
+If the DEFAULT partition is too large, it can be divided into multiple DEFAULT partitions according to HASH rules

 ---